thereisnotime/SheLLM/README.md

 - [ ] SheLLM does not handle SSH stream properly (could be better).
 - [ ] SheLLM does not handle error exits properly.
+- [ ] SheLLM breaks the standard terminal shortcuts when in an SSH session.
 - [ ] SheLLM get stuck in prompt generation while CTRL+C is pressed.
 - [ ] SheLLM breaks scroll in the terminal after it crashes.
 - [ ] SheLLM's context should take the last output with higher priority and not the previous commands.